-Summer is here and that means the season of staycations is upon us!
-If you’re one of the millions of families that will be enjoying a holiday in the UK this year, then chances are you’ll be preparing for a long drive… and facing the challenge of how to keep the kids entertained during the journey.
+Summer is here and that means the season of holidays, getaways, and road trips is upon us!
+Whether you’re staying in the UK or heading further afield, chances are you’ll be preparing for a long drive… and facing the challenge of how to keep the kids entertained during the journey.

-Here are some tops tips to help make travelling with little backseat passengers a breeze – and head-off the inevitable ‘are we there yet?’s before they start!
+Here are some tops tips to help make travelling with little backseat passengers a breeze – and stave off the inevitable ‘are we there yet?’s before they start!

 1. Word games